metazool/SSI_OSH/README.md

 * [SSI Fellowship programme 2025](https://www.software.ac.uk/news/ssi-fellowship-programme-2025-applications-now-open)

+This requires a 6 minute recorded voiceover slideshow presentation which includes 2 minutes self-promotion and professional context setting

 _Notes to hit_: Better * for better research; reliable, reusable.
 Essential skills, communities of practise, "supporting the right people".
+Promote best practises. _Infrastructure_ is in scope.
+Field sensor nets as Digital Research Infrastructure.
+FOSS principles apply to hardware (is there an Open Definition moral equivalent?)
+Past advocacy and organising work in adjacent fields "improve research or _computational practise_"

+For the workshop outline - judgement criteria are its end goals "SMART" and does it demonstrate a clear understanding of the bigger picture in which it's placed

 ## Prior art